Workers' Compensation Settlements

 - Attorney fees.

 The settlement may either be a lump sum or a structured payment plan.
-In exchange for a lump sum, the insurance company may be absolved from paying anything to Martha in future for the injury.
-However, that provision depends on state regulations (some don't allow it).
+In exchange for a lump sum, the insurance company may be absolved from paying anything to the employee in future for the injury.
+However, that provision depends on state regulations – some don't allow it.

-Once the calculation is finalized, Martha and her attorney will negotiate with the insurance company.
+Once the calculation is finalized, the employee and their attorney will negotiate with the insurance company.

-It’s unlikely that the insurance company will pay for everything that Martha asked for, but if it's willing to negotiate, the insurer and Martha's attorney might settle on a number that both parties agree on.
-(Read more about how to negotiate a settlement.)
+It’s unlikely that the insurance company will pay for everything that injured employee asked for, but if it's willing to negotiate, the insurer and the employee’s attorney might settle on a number that both parties agree on.

-If the parties don’t settle or aren’t willing to negotiate, Martha and her attorney may decide to go to trial, sometimes called a Worker’s Comp hearing.
+If the parties don’t settle or aren’t willing to negotiate, the employee and their attorney may decide to go to trial, sometimes called a workers’ comp hearing.

-During the trial, a Workers’ Comp judge will approve of a settlement they think is fair.
+During the trial, a workers’ comp judge will approve of a settlement they think is fair.
 It's a relatively informal process.
-Hopefully, Martha knows how to get a fair deal from her Workers' Comp settlement.

-A risk that Martha takes by going to a Workers' Comp hearing is that the judge may award her less than she asked for – sometimes even less than what the insurance company offered to pay.
+By going to a workers' comp hearing, the employee risks the judge awarding less than what was asked for – sometimes even less than what the insurance company offered to pay.
 This is unlikely but still possible under the right circumstances.

 After the hearing, the settlement process is complete.
-The insurance company pays the settlement, and Martha continues to recover.
-Eventually, she gets well enough to go back to work, turning snarfles and bozziwops again.
+The insurance company pays the workers’ comp settlement, and employee continues to recover.

-Through all of this, your duty as a business owner is to make the process as smooth as possible.
-Have all the necessary paperwork and contact information for your insurance company, and keep the employee informed on your company's policies on work injuries.
-By doing this, you can help resolve the issue quickly and get back to business.
+Throughout this, the business owner’s role is to make the process as smooth as possible.
+That means offering the employee the necessary paperwork and contact information for the insurance company, and keeping the employee informed on the company's work injury policies.